Theory-of-Everything/nii-nvim/doc/helpdoc.md

         │   └── ...
         └── ...
 ```
- - `init.lua`: 			    The entry point for the config loading, almost all of the modules are `require()`ed here.
+ - `init.lua`: 			    The entry point for the config, almost all of the modules loaded through `require()` are here.
- - `lua/`: 		    	    The directory that is sourced by neovim for importing, most of the stuff not present in the init file will be here
+ - `lua/`: 		    	    The directory that is sourced by neovim for importing, most of the stuff not present in the init file will be here.
  - `lua/config/`: 		    This is the directory contains the config files for the default plugins.
- - `lua/modules/`: 		    This is a WIP, more documentation related to it will come soon once it is finished
+ - `lua/modules/`: 		    This is a WIP, more documentation related to it will come soon once it is finished.
  - `lua/themes/`: 		    This contains all of the init files for each theme packaged with nii-nvim. (note these are not color definitions!!)
  - `lua/themes/lualine/`: 	This directory contains all of the themes for lualine and their respective colors. (note these are color definitions.)
  - `lua/keymap.lua`: 		All of the custom keybind definitions.